letmeentertainyou/IceBrakes/docs/TESTING_README.txt

     tests for the testing tools and neither of these will use the template methodology laid out.

+    There was an oversight when I wrote the part of tools.py that regenerates test data and that code would delete the test data that doesn't start with 0.
+Which we don't want to do.
+Fixed that bug.

 ################### TESTING ######################

 Going from 0.0.1 onward features will be defined in a test before development.